Electronics-and-Computer-Science/Git-and-Github/README.md

 7. Click **I have saved my recovery codes** to enable two-factor authentication.

 Optional: Configure additional 2FA methods to reduce the risk of account lockout.
 For more details, see GitHub's documentation on configuring two-factor authentication using a security key.

----

-This README provides a clear and concise guide to installing Git, VS Code, and setting up GitHub with enhanced security features.